 Submitting the Manuscript to the Dean's Office

 Once a thesis or dissertation has been defended and approved by a faculty committee, the final version of the manuscript must be submitted to the Dean’s Office of the College of Liberal Arts and Social Sciences.
-The thesis/dissertation committee certifies that the manuscript is approved as to style and content, but the Dean’s Office has final authority in the acceptance of the manuscript.
-The manuscript must be grammatically correct, reflect clear communication ability, and follow precisely the standards presented in this document and in the specific style manual adopted by the student’s program of study.
-Errors and omissions in the final version of the manuscript package may delay the student’s graduation.
-The student should work closely with his or her primary thesis/dissertation advisor on issues of format and style.
+The committee certifies that the manuscript is approved as to style and content, but the Dean’s Office has final authority in the acceptance of the manuscript.
+The manuscript must be grammatically correct, reflect clear communication ability, and follow the standards presented in this document and in the specific style manual adopted by the program of study.
+Errors and omissions in the final version of the manuscript may delay the student’s degree conferral.
+The student should work closely with primary advisor on issues of format and style.

 A review copy of the manuscript must be submitted to the Office of the Dean in Agnes Arnold Hall room 402 no later than the deadline listed; it is typically two weeks prior to the conclusion of the semester.
 A manuscript review and submission appointment is required to be made before the deadline.
 Contact Anna Marchese at email@example.com to schedule an appointment.

 Thesis and Dissertation Deadlines

 Summer 2014 Deadline for Submission to Dean’s Office: Wednesday, August 6th